xswoodsx/docx-to-markdown/README.md

 This is a script to convert docx documents to markdown using either pandoc, w2m, or mammoth.
 See links to each tool for further information on installation and requirements.

+Create a folder a folder in the dir called converted-files

 ### Using Pandoc or w2m

 The file-converter.rb function uses pandoc or w2m.
 You can run